mikekeith52/AllStatesForecast/user_guide.md

 - Parameters:
   - **cids** : required
     - lists of cointegrated data
-    - each list must be the same size as self.y
+    - each list must be the same size as y attribute
-    - if this is only 1 list, it must be cointegrated with self.y
+    - if this is only 1 list, it must be cointegrated with y
-    - if more than 1 list, there must be at least 1 cointegrated pair between cids* and self.y (to fulfill the requirements of VECM)
+    - if more than 1 list, there must be at least 1 cointegrated pair between cids* and y (to fulfill the requirements of VECM)
     - be sure to exclude NAs
   - **auto_resize** : bool, default False
-    - if True, if series in cids are different size than self.y, all series will be truncated to match the shortest series
+    - if True, if series in cids are different size than y, all series will be truncated to match the shortest series
     - if True, note that the forecast will not necessarily make predictions based on the entire history available in y
     - using this assumes that the shortest series ends at the same time the others do and there are no periods missing
   - **test_length** : int, default 1